 Sean: Hold on a sec.
 Remember Máximo the director’s wife walking in on him masturbating to Marina’s porn video?
 The wife is like, “Do you want to play a board game or something?” and he is like “Get lost!”

 Kristine: Yeah, that was sad for both parties.

 Sean: That’s the end game of marriage.
 And remember when the propmaster is like, “We can’t get blood on the couch… the producer’s wife wants it.”
 Wives are nags.
 Married couples are insipid, disconnected.
 This actually leads right into your point about Night of the Living Dead playing on the television and the Invasion of the Body Snatchers poster that pops up a few times.
 Both those movies are about mass delusion!
 About the masses of society turning into brain-dead, shambling automatons following a prefabricated script of ‘instinctual’ behavior.

-Kristine: I picture you standing up, fist raised above your head, spittle flying from mouth, hair wild, screaming at the masses: “You’re all sheep!”
+Kristine: I picture you standing up, fist raised above your head, spittle flying from your mouth, hair wild, screaming, “You’re all sheep!”